 Impact fee calculation.
-Figure II-3 uses the District's current service standards and infrastructure replication costs to determine appropriate household and commercial fees.
-The District's existing land use pattern is used as a reasonable proxy for the assignment of costs to particular types of development.
+Figure II-3 uses the District's current service standards and infrastructure replication costs, less outstanding lease purchase, to determine appropriate household and commercial fees.
+The District's calls for service data is used as a reasonable proxy for the assignment of costs to particular types of development.

-Full cost-recovery impact fees for the District total \$679 per residential dwelling unit.
-Nonresidential fees total \$0.47 per square foot.
+Full cost-recovery impact fees for BFRD total \$688 per single family residential dwelling unit, \$550 per multifamily dwelling unit, \$559 per thousand square feet of new commercial development, and \$60 per thousand square feet of new industrial development.
 The District can choose to charge less than this amount but discounts must be uniformly applied to all land use categories.